alya/zulip/templates/zerver/help/moderating-open-organizations.md

 * **Delete spammer**.
 This will wipe the user from your Zulip, by deleting all their messages and reactions, banning them, etc.
-* **Mute user**.
-This will allow an individual user to hide the messages of another individual user.
 * **New users join as guests**.
 This will allow users joining via open registration to have extremely limited permissions by default, but still enough permissions to ask the core team a question or to get a feel for your